five0ffour/TrainTimes/README.md

 To get started,  copy the program to a clean directory and run "index.html" in your browser.
 The program is ready to start automatically.

 ## Prerequisites
 A modern browser and an internet connection.
 Chrome works best, but others should be fine too.
 A modern IDE - it was developed using Visual Studio Code, but any text editor would work, including notepad.
 GitHub
 GitBash installed locally

 ## Installing
-1. Find a Locate an empty directory on your hard drive
+1. Locate an empty directory on your hard drive
 2. Open a bash terminal in that directory
 3. Clone the unit-4-game repo down using  Git
          "git clone https://github.com/five0ffour/TrainTimes.git"